Darshan-Naik/Monster_clone/README.md

     1.run the command npm run start in terminal to start the app at port 3000.

-    2.Go to the browser you will land in the landing page just Register and login if you have signed up before or do the signup.
+    2.Go to the browser you will land in the Hame page and start serching.

 <br>